What are Viroids?

 Viroids are infectious pathogens that affect only plants.
 Structurally, viroids are smaller than viruses and possess circular strands of ribonucleic acids (RNA’s) with no protein coating.
 These entities hijack the cellular machinery present in plant cells to replicate new copies of itself.
 It primarily affects all forms of higher plants.

 Structure of Viroids

 Viroids differ from the viruses in structure and form.
 These consists of solely short strands of circular, and single-stranded RNA without the protein coats.

-The plants that are infected by viroids are responsible for the crop failures and also causes loss of million of dollars in the agricultural revenue every year.
-Some of the plants that are affected by this pathogens are potatoes, tomatoes, cucumbers, chrysanthemums, coconut palms, avocados, etc.
+The plants that are infected by viroids are responsible for the crop failures and also causes loss of millions of dollars in the agricultural revenue every year.
+Some of the plants that are affected by these pathogens are potatoes, tomatoes, cucumbers, chrysanthemums, coconut palms, avocados, etc.

-Viroids was first found by T.O.
+Viroids were first discovered by T.O.
 Diener in the year 1971.
 It was first examined in the potato spindle tuber viroid that caused a huge loss to the potato industry.

-Viroids are the plant parasites like transcriptional machinery of the organelles such as nucleus or the chloroplast, since they are known to be non-coding.
+Viroids are the plant parasites like transcriptional machinery of the cell organelles such as the nucleus or the chloroplast since they are known to be non-coding.
 These replicate by the process of RNA–RNA transcription.
-They mainly infect the epidermis of the hosts after causing a mechanical damage to the cell wall of the plant.
+They mainly infect the epidermis of the hosts after causing mechanical damage to the cell wall of the plant.